-ArcIMS ColdFusion® Connector.
+ArcIMS ColdFusion[®] Connector.
 The ColdFusion Connector processes requests from the ColdFusion Server before handing the request to the ArcIMS Application Server.

-The ColdFusion Connector is available on all supported platforms.
+The ColdFusion Connector is available on Windows and Solaris.

-■ ArcIMS ActiveX[®] Connector.
+ArcIMS ActiveX[®] Connector.
 The ActiveX Connector is a Component Object Model (COM) DLL that can be used in a COM application such as Microsoft[®] ASP.